Saied74/lexer2/README.md

 # lexer

+Update:  The content of the "previous note" (below) are still good.
+This update is document one of the changes I said I will make in the future.
+The shared data structure is replaced with a new API.
+The Lex function now returns a channel that sends the data to the user.
+The form of this data
+is:
+type Item struct {
+	ItemKey   string
+	ItemValue string
+}

+There are three types of items in the pattern csv file.
+They are process, object, and attribute.
+Process delimiters start and stop the lexing.
+They do not cause any symbols to be emitted.
+An "EOF" string is emitted as ItemKey with an empty string when end of input is encountered.
+When an object delimiter is encountered, nodeType is emitted.
+For attributes, the first field of the csv pattern file and the found attribute are emitted.

+The inputs to the Lex function have not changed.

+Previous note:

 This lexer is based on the Rob Pike talk in Australia.
 I built a few specialized lexers for specific needs and then decided to generalize some of the ideas.
 Clearly, more work can be done.